-As of November 2012, the VA had curtailed our options after we successfully delivered 12 purchase orders.
-After a lengthy review by the VA, our methods were not in the definition of what they need to provide a veteran, and Congress would need to change the law.
-The VA National Director of Orthotics and Prosthetics told me, a letter was sent out to all VA Hospitals, stating VA Central Office PSAS in Wash.
+The VA National Director of Orthotics and Prosthetics said, a letter was sent out to all VA Hospitals, stating VA Central Office PSAS in Wash.
 D.C. would not continue to fund our services.
 It would be left to the discretion of each facility, and they would need to provide it from their budget.

-Dan Horkey began looking for support on this issue, and contacted his Congressmen Derek Kilmer of Washington.
-A letter was sent to the Veterans Affairs (PSAS) in the summer of 2014.
-The Congressmen asked what law or statue is prohibiting VA Central Office from continuing to provide Veterans with Dan Horkey Approved Options.
-We are still waiting for a reply from Central Office of Veterans Affairs, Prosthetic and Sensory Aids (PSAS) in Wash.
-D.C.
+In January 2013, Dan Horkey began looking for support on this issue and contacted his Congressmen Derek Kilmer in Washington State.
+Congressmen sent a letter to the Veterans Affairs (PSAS) and Congressmen asked the VA what law or statue is prohibiting VA Central Office from continuing to provide Veterans with Dan Horkey Approved Options?

 Normally, people are a little hesitant when they see someone wearing a prosthetic, but when people see my flame design; it’s an automatic icebreaker.T.
 Harrison